Joseph T. Walsh

-Joseph T. Walsh (May 18, 1930 – August 15, 2014) was an American jurist.
+Joseph Thomas Walsh (May 18, 1930 – August 15, 2014) was an American jurist.

 Early life

 Joseph Walsh was born to Joseph Patrick and Mary Bolton Walsh on May 18, 1930, in an elevator at St. Francis Hospital in Wilmington, Delaware.
 He grew up in Wilmington, the second of six children.
 His parents were second-generation immigrants from Ireland.
 His siblings were sisters Theresa Taylor, Dora Carr, and Pat Walls; and brothers Jim Walsh and Judge Peter J. Walsh.

 Education

-Walsh graduated from Salesianum School in 1948 and received his bachelor's degree from La Salle University in Philadelphia, Pennsylvania in 1952.
+Walsh graduated from Salesianum School in 1948 and received his bachelor's degree from La Salle University in Philadelphia, Pennsylvania, in 1952.
 Walsh went on to earn his law degree from the Georgetown University Law Center in 1954.

 Career

 Walsh served in the Judge Advocate General's Corps, United States Army.
 In 1972, he was named Delaware Superior Court Judge and in 1984 was appointed vice chancellor of the Delaware Court of Chancery.
 From 1985 until 2005, Walsh served on the Delaware Supreme Court.
 Walsh was an adjunct professor at the Widener University School of Law.
 He was co-founder of the Carpenter-Walsh Delaware Pro Bono American Inn of Court.